 The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the consolidated financial statements and the reported amounts of expenses during the reporting period.
 Reported amounts and note disclosures reflect the overall economic conditions that are most likely to occur and anticipated measures management intends to take.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations, and financial condition will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain or treat it, as well as the economic impact on local, regional, national and international markets.
 Actual results could differ materially from those estimates.
 Accounting estimates and management judgements reflected in the consolidated financial statements include: normal recurring accruals, including the accrual for research and development expenses, stock-based compensation, fair value of investments, and operating lease right-of-use assets and lease liabilities.
 Estimates and assumptions are reviewed quarterly.
 Any revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.